 ............400,000 - 150,000 fire controlled (human life started being fun)

 12,000 years ago civilisation started.
-Humans started farming, based on the possibility of storing large grain grasses (wheat and barley) in a common central storage place over a period of years and so avoid famine, (also linseed for lamp oil and clothes).
-The population began to increase exponentially.
+Humans started farming, based on the possibility of storing large grain grasses (wheat, barley and rice) in a common central storage place over a period of years and so avoid famine, (also linseed for lamp oil and clothes).
+Population increase was always gradual, with civilisation it became exponential.

-4,000 first books (vedas, old testament, i ching) and a general increase (among the rich, in successful cultures), of abstract thinking.
+4,000 : first books (Indian Vedas, Jewish Old Testament, Chinese I Ging) and a general increase (among the rich in prosperous cultures), of abstract thinking.

-3,500 Steel (origionally made from mixing cow dung (Carbon) with Iron), provided cheap, workable material for lightweight weapons, armour, wheel rims and hubs.
+3,500 : Steel - originally made from mixing cow dung (Carbon) with iron, provided cheap, workable material for all sorts of utensils, holders and tools, lightweight weapons and armour, also slowly wheel-rims and wheel-hubs, and then with the transport of goods ...

-3,000 years ago, the beginning of military warfare.
+3,000 : years ago, the beginning of military warfare.
+The increasing population wanted territory.

-In AD 325 the Christian Eastern and Catholic churches suddenly became the official religions of the Roman Empire.
-They became the main authority and unifying force when the Empire collapsed.
+In AD 325, as the Roman Empire collapsed, the Christian Eastern and Catholic churches suddenly became the official religions.
+They became the main authority and unifying force in the western world.
 They introduced a new understanding of God as a Holy Trinity.
 In AD 610 Mohammed reintroduced the simple One God.

 In modern Europe from 1450 onwards Gutenberg's printing press revolutionised the spread of information based on the written word.
-Then horny Henry VIII manipulated Martin Luther's genius (1521), and in England opened up the possibility of freedom of belief for an entire population, without the wars it had caused in Europe.
+Then in 1517 came Martin Luther's reformation - which horny Henry VIII embraced in 1533, and in England opened up the possibility of freedom of thought and belief for an entire population, without the wars it had caused in Europe.

-The cutural meltdown we experience now, will only happen once in the history of our planet.
-The present exchange of ideas, beliefs and values is the most important crossing point humans will ever make, (until we meet aliens ...? ...) …
+The cultural meltdown we experience now, will only happen once in the history of our planet.
+The present exchange of ideas, beliefs and values, is the most important crossing point human cultures will ever make …